 TOP 5 Reasons to Use SolarWinds’ Database Performance Analyzer VM Option

-Maximize performance of Oracle, DB2, Sybase, and SQL Server on VMware.
+Maximize performance of Oracle, SQL Server, MySQL, DB2, and SAP ASE on VMware.

 The DPA VM Option correlates SQL response time with VM resources, the physical host, storage, and network.

 When running databases on VMware servers, there is often concern about performance degradation.
 In fact, many IT pros find it challenging to monitor and analyze database performance on virtual machines because there is no way to see through the entire stack, from database to resources.
 VMware tools don’t cover the database layer, and conventional database tools don’t capture meaningful resource information from virtual servers.

 For example, what happens if resource contention results from additional VMs being placed on the same host where the database VM is located?
 Similarly, who will have the visibility needed to monitor how performance is impacted if a VM is moved to another physical host with limited resources?